 In short, there are very few who can think, but every man wants to have an opinion; and what remains but to take it ready–made from others, instead of forming opinions for himself?

-Schopenhauer Quoting Democritus. “the truth is in the depths”.
+Schopenhauer Quoting Democritus: “For truth is in a well.” “the truth is in the depths”.
 The truth is indeed in the depths, deep within the recesses, and is often reserved for the future generations that unearth them.
 The future grants wisdom in old matters, if only because the situation under examination is so far removed from one’s own time.
 That physicality infers a natural tendency towards objectivity.

 Schopenhauer’s grim and matter of fact view of the dispute is a satisfying reminder of the Alternatively understood as a “rationalized irrationality”.
-In the current zeitgeist, there is little distinction between the rational and the irrational. manifestations of the human condition.
-In a world of persuasion, trick, and subtlety, one would be remiss to avoid the peculiarities of being right, right being on your side, and the truth.
+In the current zeitgeist, there are subtle distinctions (demarcations) between the rational and the irrational. manifestations of the human condition.
+In a world of persuasion, trick, and subtlety, it would be remiss to avoid the peculiarities of being right, right being on your side, and the truth.
 Schopenhauer’s treatise, The Art of Being Right, is a good read, and in light of this brief abstract, below are popular stratagems used today from the book that employ controversies within the dialectic to successfully steer debate and give the appearance of truth.

 - Appeal to Authority Rather Than Reason (